 - Floodplain Mapping Program: Under the floodplain mapping program for the Milwaukee County Land Information Office (MCLIO) and the Milwaukee Metropolitan Sewerage District (MMSD), the Commission continued work on developing the hydrologic and hydraulic models for the Root River watershed.
 The project involves mapping the ten-, two-, one-, and 0.2 percent annual-probability (10-, 50-, 100-, and 500-year recurrence interval) floodplains along 28 streams in the watershed, including the mainstem of the Root River.
 The updated Root River hydrologic model has been approved by the Wisconsin Department of Natural Resources (WDNR).
-Draft floodplain mapping has been completed for Hale Creek and the West Branch of the Root River and its two tributaries.
-Work continues on floodplain mapping for the East Branch of the Root River and Wildcat Creek.
+Draft floodplain mapping has been completed for Hale Creek, West Branch of the Root River and its two tributaries, East Branch of the Root River and its tributary, three Unnamed Tributaries to the Root River, and Wildcat Creek.
+Work continues on floodplain mapping for Ryan Creek, Whitnall Park Creek, Dale Creek, and Scout Lake Creek.
 Work also continues on the Root River mainstem hydraulic model.
-This project involves lands in Milwaukee County Parks in the Cities of Franklin, Greenfield, Milwaukee, Oak Creek, and West Allis, and the Villages of Greendale and Hales Corners. - Menomonee River LOMR Submittal: Commission staff began preparing Federal Emergency Management Agency (FEMA) Letter of Map Revision (LOMR) submittals for streams within the Menomonee River watershed completed under the MCLIO effort.
+This project involves lands in Milwaukee County Parks and lands in the Cities of Franklin, Greenfield, Milwaukee, Oak Creek, and West Allis, and the Villages of Greendale and Hales Corners. - Menomonee River LOMR Submittal: Commission staff began preparing Federal Emergency Management Agency (FEMA) Letter of Map Revision (LOMR) submittals for streams within the Menomonee River watershed completed under the MCLIO effort.
 Floodplain work is first submitted to the WDNR for their review and then the analyses can be submitted to FEMA as a LOMR.
 Milwaukee County streams approved by the WDNR include Dretzka Park Tributary in the City of Milwaukee; Grantosa Creek in the City of Wauwatosa; Honey Creek in the Cities of Greenfield, Milwaukee, Wauwatosa, and West Allis; Woods Creek in the City of Milwaukee; and the Menomonee River mainstem upstream of North Avenue, Little Menomonee River, and Little Menomonee Creek in the Cities of Milwaukee and Wauwatosa.
 The Honey Creek model was updated for stream restoration work in Konkel Park in the City of Greenfield and resubmitted to the WDNR for approval.

-Commission staff continued to work with the City of Milwaukee and MMSD on the Honey Creek LOMR submittal package. - Fish Creek Floodplain: Draft floodplains were completed for Fish Creek as part of the MCLIO effort and staff continue to provide technical support to MMSD as they have a consultant develop flood mitigation alternatives.
-Work impacts the Villages of Bayside and River Hills. - Milwaukee County Hazard Mitigation Plan: Commission staff continue to work on the hazard mitigation plan, which will include information from the City of Milwaukee hazard plan and be a true countywide plan.
-This will streamline future plan updates.
+• Milwaukee County Hazard Mitigation Plan: Commission staff completed the hazard mitigation plan, which included information from the City of Milwaukee hazard plan for a true countywide plan.
+The plan was approved by FEMA and adopted by the County.